sponugupaty/sponugupaty.github.io/_posts/2020-06-11-AmazonLeadership.md

 - Optimise for customer experience over profits
 - Preferably you’ll know who your customer is, their needs, what they really want from you (outside of your specific tasks), and think     about solving their needs, not just tasks.
 - How to make it better , faster , cheaper for the customer
+- Q: Walk us through a time when you helped a customer through a difficult process and what that looked like.
 - **Story**
 - **Story 1**
   - Drama